 Oliver O. Brown collection, 1828-1897

-Oliver O. Brown was John Brown’s son.
+Oliver O. Brown was John Brown’s brother.
 The collection consists of various holographs, copies, and transcriptions of Oliver O. Brown documents, including correspondence and deeds.
 The collection also includes a few original letters (from Oliver Brown) and various genealogical notes.

 Brown Family Association reunion records, 1903-1966